tfselem/cl-notifier/README.md

 # Craigslist Search Notifier

-A simple Google Chrome extension that checks your Craigslist searche pages for you and notifies you of any new posts so you don't miss out!
+A simple Google Chrome extension that checks your Craigslist search pages for you and notifies you of any new posts so you don't miss out!